Skip to main content

 Taught content

-Throughout the course trainees will also receive specialist teaching on our primary therapeutic models, Cognitive Behaviour Therapy and Systemic Family Therapy.
+Throughout the course trainees will also receive specialist teaching on our primary therapeutic models, Cognitive Behaviour Therapy and Systemic Therapy.

 The course emphasises the integration of university-based theoretical and clinical skills training using a range of research led teaching and learning strategies.
 This includes traditional lectures using blended learning, flipping, workshop-based training, problem-based learning, small group sessions, and debates, matching the topics to be taught to the methods of teaching.
 Teaching is enhanced through the common use of interactive learning methods to ensure an engaging learning experience.